ThomasJanda/oxid-sitemap/README.md

 1. Copy files into following directory

         source/modules/rs/sitemap

-2. Create a directory with write/read permission in the shop root called "rs_sitemap"

-3. Add following to composer.json on the shop root
+2. Add following to composer.json on the shop root

         "autoload": {
             "psr-4": {